Gavant/gavant-ember-tiny-mce/README.md

 ## Usage

-Just use it in your app, and it tinymce will be loaded before its used for the first time.
+The tinymce library and its assets are not bundled with the main app/vendor files, and will not be loaded until the component is rendered for the first time.
 We accept any args that the tinymce editor does.

 ```
 export default class Application extends Controller {